tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the best way to deal with HRR.
 See https://github.com/tlswg/draft-ietf-tls-esni/issues/121 and https://github.com/tlswg/draft-ietf-tls-esni/pull/170 for more details.]]

-The encrypted clientHello value is then computed as:
+The encrypted ClientHello value is then computed as:
 ~~~~
     encrypted_sni = AEAD-Encrypt(key, iv, "", ClientHelloIInner)
 ~~~~